sbayer2/Build_LLM_PROMPT_Agent_computerTool/README.md

 Handle different data types ->
 Save structured results ->

-Result:  successfully navigated Newegg (with all its anti-bot measures) using computer-use-preview and playeright and extracted real product data without websearch
+Result:  successfully navigated Newegg (with all its anti-bot measures) using computer-use-preview openai api model and playwright and extracted real product data without websearch

 User query :  on Newegg find the price of acer laptop under 1000 dollars, list the price and website link for the specific laptop